wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 = How can I file a bug or give feedback? =

-Your feedback is greatly appreciated and encourages us to continue with our efforts to provide a plugin with improved utilitarian value.
-To file a bug or provide us with feedback, please use the following [link](http://alphaomegaplugins.com/contact)
+Your feedback is greatly appreciated and encourages me to continue with my efforts to provide a plugin with improved utilitarian value.
+To file a bug or provide me with feedback, please use the following [link](http://alphaomegaplugins.com/contact)

 == Screenshots ==